 The old adage, keep it simple, applies here.
-Companies that hire English teachers typically want to see three basic points: your education, your TESOL training, and your ESL teaching experience.
+Online ESL companies typically want to see three basic points: your education, your TESOL certification, and your previous ESL teaching experience.
 Therefore, be sure to include these key elements at the forefront of your resume where they can be easily seen.
 You can even highlight them in a brief introductory paragraph.

 Then, within the body of your resume, be sure to include action-oriented relevant details as bullet points.
 Finally, keep your font and your visual presentation simple.
-Arial, Calibri, and Georgia are some pretty standard fonts you can use to allow resume readers to focus on your information instead of sorting through fabulous calligraphy.
-As for your presentation, use simple headings with a touch of bold type, not too many italicized words, and not too much all-cap text.
+Arial, Calibri, and Georgia are some pretty standard fonts you can use for your ESL teaching resume.
+Also use simple headings with a touch of bold type, not too many italicized words, and not too much all-cap text.

 Most companies require a minimum four-year degree for their teachers.
 It seems to be an industry-standard these days.
 Degrees in English and education carry a lot of weight in the business.
 However, degrees in English literature, journalism, marketing, and mass communication can be useful for fairly obvious reasons that relate to the subject of communicating—the purpose of language.

 Sadly, the years prior to this standard were riddled with unqualified and poorly trained teachers.
 These teachers would take positions around the world and or online, and wreak havoc.
-They had little if any real understanding about how language is learned, how to teach grammar, vocabulary, and or pronunciation; how to manage speaking, listening, reading, and or writing classes.
+They had little if any real understanding about how language is learned, how to teach grammar, vocabulary, and pronunciation, or how to manage speaking, listening, reading, and or writing classes.

-However, you should try to show any kind of teaching experience you might have in your background such as teaching Sunday school classes, teaching as a part-time daycare worker, or even helping out at the local YMCA or Boys/Girls Scouts.
+However, you should try to show any kind of teaching experience you might have in your backgrounds such as teaching Sunday school classes, teaching as a part-time daycare worker, or even helping out at the local YMCA or Boys/Girls Scouts.
 Anything that shows some experience interacting with and helping people is a plus.
 So, don’t be shy about or neglect your volunteer experience.

-Often, ESL companies will cater to various special interest clients such as accountants, aviation industry workers, computer technicians, legal clients, HR professionals, entrepreneurs, business professionals, and the like.
+ESL companies will cater to various special interest clients such as accountants, aviation industry workers, computer technicians, legal clients, HR professionals, entrepreneurs, business professionals, and the like.
 These are specialized clients with their own jargon and needs, and consequently, teachers familiar with them.